postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee.md

 <img alt="Connecting to an API Gateway" src="https://assets.postman.com/postman-docs/deployments-api-gateway-v9-11.jpg" width="916px"/>

-Authenticate with Apigee X using one of the following methods:

-* Upload the JSON file containing your service account email and private key.
-Select **Select File**, locate the JSON file you downloaded, and select **Open**.
+First, authenticate with Apigee X:

-* Manually enter the **Service Account Email** and **Private Key**.
+1. Enter the **Service Account Email** and **Private Key**.
 You can find the values in the JSON file you downloaded.

+    > Instead of manually entering the keys, you can upload the JSON file that has your service account email and private key.
+The values will be automatically populated.

+1. Select **Connect**.

 <img alt="Apigee X authentication" src="https://assets.postman.com/postman-docs/apigee-authenticate-v9-13.jpg" width="575px"/>

-Select **Connect**, and then set up the connection to Apigee X:
+Next, set up the connection to Apigee X:

 1. Select the **Organization** that has the proxy you want to connect to Postman.
 1. Enter a **Nickname** for this integration.